-Include only money you have available to spend.
+Include only the money you have available to spend.
 Tally up your checking and savings, but if you have retirement accounts, leave them out of it.

 I understand the out-of-sight-out-of-mind approach when dealing with savings, but that’s not really optimal if you want to be aware of your true financial state and have control of it moving forward.

 Set-it-and-forget-it is a great approach for long-term investments, but for general savings, we’re going to want to assign those dollars to specific savings goals.

 Step 2: Budget ONLY the Money You Have

 I know it’s hard not to forecast out all your month’s expenses, but this perspective change is super important.

 But forecasting like this gives you a false sense of reality.
 Just because you may have more money by the end of the month doesn’t mean you’ll have it when you need it.
-To build a budget you can keep, remember this principle:

 Shifting to a